mit-ll-responsible-ai/hydra-zen/docs/source/tutorials/basic_app.rst

 Installing hydra-zen
 --------------------

-To install hydra-zen, run the following command in your terminal:
+To install hydra-zen in your Python environment, run the following command in your
+terminal:

 .. code:: shell